ruebot/gccaedits-ip-address-ranges/README.md

 When you are contributing IP address ranges, please provide a source and/or documentation.
 For instance, including a stable uri to the source in the commit message and/or issue.
 Additionally, it is very helpful if each pull request containins only an addition or modification to a single agency.
 Please check to make sure your additions are valid.
 For example, `python -m json.tool` or `:%!python -m json.tool` in Vim.

-No need to contribute RCMP IP ranges, there is already an [rcmp_edits](https://twitter.com/rcmp_edits).
+No need to contribute RCMP IP ranges, there is already an [rcmp_edits](https://twitter.com/rcmp_edits) account.

 ### Sources